Aigon organises development work into two core workflows, each with its own lifecycle.

 Four execution modes

-Modes apply to features (all four) and research (Drive, Fleet, and Autopilot).
+Modes apply to features (all four) and research (Drive, Fleet, and Autonomous).

 | One agent | Multiple agents | |